Discipleship 1

 for Christian Fellowship & Worship

-Koinonia (fellowship) is the hallmark of the Christian gathering
+Koinonia (fellowship) is the hallmark of apostolic Christian gathering.

-The Ec-cles-si'-a (Greek word translated church) might be translated "called out assembly" consists of a relatively small group of professing and Holy Spirit empowered believers.
-These believers meet to regularly to share and participate in the active life of and interaction with God.
+The Ek-kles-si'-a is the Greek word for church.
+It translates to "called out assembly."
+The term generally consists of a group of professing Spirit-empowered believers.
+When such a body of believers gather they share and participate in active worship and interaction with God.
 Such sharing is exercised with openness and liberty.

 1. To be: United in Spirit and purpose - knowing the reality of Jesus as Savior; and having fellowship with God our Father through Him and giving glory to God.
 After any person is reborn spiritually, they become part of one heavenly family who share the "gift of God."
 To continue to be United in Spirit - The same Spirit that is in Christ Jesus.